This question trips up a lot of freelancers when buying insurance.

 Companies with a larger turnover, dealing with sensitive information or higher-cost products pose a bigger threat, therefore should have a higher level of cover.

-Who is your highest-risk or biggest client?
-Choose your level of cover with them in mind.
+Choose your level of cover with your type of clients in mind.

 If You Made A Mistake, What Could Be The Extent Of The Damage?